-- Aspire to attain the COG targets for reduction in GHG emissions, attaining renewable sources goals ,and other action strategies of the Sustainable Growth goals as identified in the Prince William County 2021-2024 Strategic Plan, through land use planning best practices. - LU19.2 Encourage land use development that offers multimodal options, including emphasis on pedestrian and bicycle facilities, advanced transportation technology, and alternative fuel sources. - LU19.3 Encourage site development to use energy efficient and low impact design through the use of environmental features and landscaping. - LU19.4 Promote the use of alternative energy sources, including renewable energy technology, microgrids, and energy storage that reduce the dependence on high emission energy sources and can provide systematic energy resilience. - LU19.5 Evaluate and consider amending the Design and Construction Standards Manual to include design guidelines and incentives for energy efficiency for new and renovated buildings. - LU19.6 New public facilities, rezoning, and special use permit applications should include designs that provide energy efficient construction of buildings that minimize the carbon footprint and explore the use of renewable energy when feasible.
+- LU19.1 Aspire to attain the COG targets for reduction in GHG emissions, attaining renewable sources goals and other action strategies of the Sustainable Growth goals as identified in the Prince William County 2021-2024 Strategic Plan, through land use planning best practices. - LU19.2 Encourage land use development that offers multimodal options including emphasis on pedestrian and bicycle facilities, advanced transportation technology, and alternative fuel sources. - LU19.3 Encourage site development to use energy efficient and low impact design through the use of environmental features and landscaping. - LU19.4 Promote the use of alternative energy sources including renewable energy technology, microgrids, and energy storage that reduce the dependence on high emission energy sources and can provide systematic energy resilience. - LU19.5 Evaluate and amend the Design and Construction Standards Manual to include design guidelines and incentives for energy efficiency for new and renovated buildings. - LU19.6 New public facilities, rezoning and special use permit applications should include designs that provide energy efficient construction of buildings that minimize the carbon footprint and explore the use of renewable energy when feasible. - LU19.7 Implement a retrofitting program for energy efficiency for all public facilities.